EPIC-N Advisory Board

 Preparedness Task Lead – FEMA Individual and Community Preparedness Division at Teracore, Inc.

-Jessica provides management and enterprise IT consulting services to the FEMA via her work at Teracore, Inc. She recently served as ICMA’s Program Director for Sustainability and Climate Change.
-Jessica joined ICMA in early 2013 to manage the USAID funded CityLinks program.
-Based on the premise that cities learn best from each other, Jessica has been working with community leaders from across the globe to facilitate dialogues and record promising practices around climate resilience.
-As a strong believer in the power of locally led action, Jessica has worked with communities across the US, Australia, Asia, Africa, and the Caribbean to facilitate tailored solutions to pressing climate related challenges.
+Jessica provides management and enterprise IT consulting services to FEMA via her work at Teracore, Inc. She recently served as the Program Director for Sustainability and Climate Change at the International City/County Management Association (ICMA).
+Jessica joined ICMA in early 2013 to manage the USAID-funded CityLinks program.
+Based on the premise that cities learn best from each other, Jessica has been working with community leaders from across the globe to facilitate dialogue and record promising practices in the area of climate resilience.
+As a strong believer in the power of locally-led action, Jessica has worked with communities across the US, Australia, Asia, Africa, and the Caribbean to facilitate tailored solutions to pressing climate-related challenges.
 Since joining ICMA Jessica has also directed knowledge management and communications efforts for USAID related to sustainable urbanization.
 Prior to ICMA, Jessica worked with several nonprofits to support a wide range of international and domestic projects focused on supporting local service delivery.
-Jessica has a Masters of Science in Public Policy and Management from Carnegie Mellon University’s Heinz College, where she was named a fellow with the Council of Women World Leaders.
-Jessica also served as a Peace Corps Volunteer in Jordan and has a BA from Chapman University in Peace and Conflict Studies.
+Jessica holds a Master of Science in Public Policy and Management from Carnegie Mellon University’s Heinz College, where she was named a fellow with the Council of Women World Leaders.
+Jessica also served as a Peace Corps Volunteer in Jordan and holds a BA in Peace and Conflict Studies from Chapman University.

 Debra Rowe